-- 1.3 "Markets" means the advanced human wound care for humans in hospital, pharmacy and clinic markets solely for use in the treatment of Professional Hospital Care within the Territory. - 1.4 "Purchase Order" shall mean an offer from Distributor received by Company, whether in written or other form, or in electronic form, to purchase or schedule delivery of a specified amount of Products that complies with the requirements set forth in this Agreement. - 1.5 "Regulatory Approvals" means any and all approvals, applications, registrations, licenses, certifications and other requirements imposed by any governmental agency or other entity exercising any regulatory or other governmental or quasi-governmental authority, including but not limited to the US Food and Drug Administration, the Chinese Food and Drug Administration and the US or Chinese Environmental Protection Agency. - 1.6 "Company's Technology" means Company's proprietary technology and know-how known as the Microcyn Technology, used for (among other things) wound care applications. - 1.7 "Products" means the liquid solutions based on Company's Microcyn Technology which is to be provided by Company under this Agreement as further described in Exhibit A. - 1.8 "Product Specifications" means the specifications for the Products as set forth in Exhibit B. - 1.9 "Territory" shall mean the People's Republic of China.
+- 1.3 "Markets" means the advanced human wound care for humans within the Territory defined in this Agreement. - 1.4 "Purchase Order" shall mean an offer from Distributor received by Company, whether in written or other form, or in electronic form, to purchase or schedule delivery of a specified amount of Products that complies with the requirements set forth in this Agreement. - 1.5 "Regulatory Approvals" means any and all approvals, applications, registrations, licenses, certifications and other requirements imposed by any governmental agency or other entity exercising any regulatory or other governmental or quasi-governmental authority, including but not limited to the US Food and Drug Administration, the Chinese Food and Drug Administration and the US or Chinese Environmental Protection Agency. - 1.6 "Company's Technology" means Company's proprietary technology and know-how known as the Microcyn Technology, used for (among other things) wound care applications. - 1.7 "Products" means the gel solutions based on Company's Microcyn Technology which is to be provided by Company under this Agreement as further described in Exhibit A. - 1.8 "Product Specifications" means the specifications for the Products as set forth in Exhibit B. - 1.9 "Territory" shall mean the People's Republic of China.